 - Gentle water-based cleanser

-- Retinoid on alternate nights (see our retinaldehyde vs retinol guide)
+- Retinoid every other night (see our retinaldehyde vs retinol guide)

 - Rich paraben-free moisturizer with ceramides

-For more on building a full natural routine, see our complete skin care routine guide.
+For a deeper walk-through of building an entire natural routine, head to our complete skin care routine guide.

 How to Read a Paraben-Free Skincare Label Correctly